About

 Tracey Logan has lived in El Cerrito since 2017.
 She has 2 step-daughters in El Cerrito schools and a little one at home.
 She spends her days leading technology for the West Contra Costa Unified School District.
 With a lens for innovation and creativity, she is excited to nurture and expand a library environment that inspires all community members to explore, learn, and grow.

 Alan C. (Al) Miller and his wife, Barbara, have lived in El Cerrito since 1979.
 He retired from the Navy, with the rank of Captain, in July, 1985, after serving for 26 years.
-Since then, Al managed a PTSA sponsored tutoring center at El Cerrito High School for five years, served on several city commissions and committees and has served as a Director of the Stege Sanitary District since 1985.
+Since then, Al managed a PTSA sponsored tutoring center at El Cerrito High School for five years, served on several city commissions and committees and served as a Director of the Stege Sanitary District July 1985 – December 2022.
 He became a Life Member of the NAACP, and a member of the El Cerrito Branch of the NAACP, in 1990.

 Tom Panas serves on the boards of, and is the Treasurer of, the Richmond Emergency Food Pantry, the El Cerrito Historical Society, and the Friends of the El Cerrito Library.
 He has lived in El Cerrito since 1975.
 He is on the steering committee of the El Cerrito Community Garden and of the Friends of Topaz, and served as a member of the West Contra Costa Unified School Board from 2016-2020.